Dixin/Blog/Documents/Understanding (all) JavaScript module formats and tools.md

 });
 ```

-This was called external modules in TypeScript.
+The ES module syntax supported in TypeScript was called external modules.

 ### Internal module and namespace